The Anti-Ransomware Protection Plan You Need to Follow Today

 Get proactive anti-ransomware protection.

 Think ahead and protect before ransomware strikes.
-You can try Heimdal PRO and see how traffic filtering can shield your computer from ransomware and other attacks.
+You can try Thor Foresight and see how traffic filtering can shield your computer from ransomware and other attacks.

 How to spot a ransomware attack